Casey Donovan has opened up about her relationship with partner Renee, after the pair spent Valentine’s Day together.

 The singer also shared the pair enjoying a bike ride and coffee in Melbourne, where she’s lived for about six months.

-On Monday Casey spoke to Channel Seven’s The Morning Show about spending Valentine’s Day with Jade in lockdown.
+On Monday Casey spoke to Channel Seven’s The Morning Show about spending Valentine’s Day with Renee in lockdown.

 “It was really lovely.
 Not much we could do in Victoria but we went for a coffee and a bike ride,” she said.